c3lang/c3c/README.md

 A huge "thank you" goes out to all contributors and sponsors.

-A special thank you to sponsor @Caleb-o for going the extra mile.
+A special thank you to sponsor [Caleb-o](https://github.com/Caleb-o) for going the extra mile.